douglastofoli/clear-arch-linux/README.md

-# Clean Arch Linux Script
+# Script to Clean up Arch Linux

 ## How to use